mankai-chow/FuzzifiED.jl/README.md

 The package `FuzzifiED` is designed to do exact diagonalisation (ED) calculation on the fuzzy sphere, and also facilitates the DMRG calculations by ITensors.
 It can also be used for generic fermion models.

+This package is currently only supported on Linux environments.

-Documentations can be found at [this link](https://mankai-chow.github.io/FuzzifiED/)
+Documentations can be found at [this link](https://mankai-chow.github.io/FuzzifiED/).

 To install the package, please first enter Julia by entering in the command line `julia`, and then enter the commands
 ```julia